-An action threshold is the number of pests that indicates the need for control.
+An action threshold is the pest population or density that indicates control measures need to be implemented.
 Action thresholds vary from pest to pest, site to site, and person to person.
 For agricultural crop pests, the threshold is economic.
 This is the pest population level that produces damage equal to the cost of controlling the pest.
 Urban landscapes and homes have a different set of thresholds.
-Some people are absolutely unwilling to tolerate even one mouse, cockroach or spider in their home.
-This is termed an emotional threshold.
-Sometimes the appearance of a pest or the damage it causes triggers an aesthetic threshold.
-Homeowners may not like the way the pest makes their landscape look.
-Health and safety thresholds can also trigger a pest control program.
-For example, black widow spiders at a day care facility can trigger a health and safety action threshold.
+Some people are absolutely unwilling to tolerate even one pest in their landscape.
+This is an emotional threshold.
+Sometimes the appearance of a pest, or the damage it causes, triggers an aesthetic threshold.
+Homeowners do not like the way the pest makes their landscape look.
+Health and safety thresholds can also trigger a pest control response.
+For example, black widow spiders at the playground of a day care facility can trigger a health and safety action threshold.